Strongly correlated physics in organic open-shell quantum systems: Electron transport

-Not allowing breaking the spin symmetry in the many-body simulations reveal another scenario, as shown in Fig.~\ref{fig:Te_BDA-CH2}(b).
+\textit{Many-body splitting.} Again, performing many-body simulations without lifting the spin symmetry reveals another scenario, as shown in Fig.~\ref{fig:Te_BDA-CH2}(b).
 The difference is twofold.
-We observe a splitting of the Fano resonance in both R-DMFT and ED (with the ED splitting being significantly larger) but no splitting is detected for the QI antiresonance, which is rather shifted further away from $E_F$.
-This suggests that the microscopic mechanism behind the splitting with and without spin-symmetry breaking are fundamentally different, as it distinguishes between the two QI features.
-Moreover, in contrast to the case of pentadienyl, the splitting of the SOMO in benzyl does not result in a strong suppression of the transmission within the SOMO-SUMO gap.
-The two observations above are deeply connected, and eventually, they can both be rationalized in terms of the spatial distribution of the SOMO.
+We observe a splitting of the Fano resonance in both R-DMFT and ED (significantly larger for the latter), but no splitting is detected for the QI antiresonance, which is rather shifted away from $E_F$.
+This suggests that the microscopic mechanisms behind the splitting with and without spin-symmetry breaking are fundamentally different, because they distinguish between the two QI features.
+Moreover, in contrast to the case of pentadienyl, the splitting of the SOMO Fano resonance in benzyl does not result in a strong suppression of the transmission within the SOMO-SUMO gap.
+The two observations above are deeply connected and can be rationalized in terms of the spatial distribution of the SOMO.
+The GW results for benzyl are similar to those for pentadienyl, and justify analogous conclusions (not shown).